doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 1. At the bottom of your load order, double click on the "Overwrite" folder
 1. Drag and drop the "distantland" folder into the empty mod

-The advantage of this step is that you will always have vanilla distant land that you can easily revert to (either for testing purposes, or for inclusion in a "vanilla" modding profile).
+The advantage of this step is that you will always have vanilla distant land that you can easily revert to.
+This is useful both for testing purposes, or if you want to keep multiple install profiles and prserve a ready-to-go "vanilla" setup.
 With this complete, you may now relaunch MGE XE and continue the setup.

 ## In-game Tab
 Enable the following options: